-Prior to the expose, she served as the Director of Business Development and was trained directly by Cambridge Analytica CEO Alexander Nix.
+Prior to the exposè, in her role as the Director of Business Development Brittany was trained directly by Cambridge Analytica CEO Alexander Nix.
 While she was not privy to all the internal machinations of Cambridge Analytica’s activities as an employee of the company, she had access to many important and sensitive documents and communications, and was witness to a significant number of key meetings.
-She left the company in January 2018.

 Brittany Kaiser decided to become a whistleblower for two reasons.
 Firstly, she wanted the truth about Cambridge Analytica and its activities to be exposed in the public domain.
 Secondly, she had come to the conclusion that the whole system of data brokerage was flawed and in contravention of fundamental human rights.